kavishan-weer/posture-sequence-modeling/README.md

 ## 🚀 5.
 Scaling Hypothesis (Future Work)

 To achieve "Frontier" levels of intelligence, the next step is **Self-Supervised Masked Pre-training**.
 By training a Transformer to reconstruct masked sensor sequences (predicting missing IMU data), we can build a model that understands the "physics of the human body" before it ever sees a label.
-This approach mimics the pre-training logic of GPT-4 and represents the future of specialized wearable intelligence.

 ## 🛠️ Reproduction